Staff, Regular Office Volunteers and Event Directors

 Glenn Joray, 2nd Vice

-“Glenn moved to Buckhorn 10 years ago after discovering this wonderful area with his wife, a local business owner.
+“Glenn moved to Buckhorn 12 years ago after discovering this wonderful area with his wife, a local business owner.
 They live on Big Bald Lake and have been very active as members and volunteers for the BCC in many of the successful events for the past 10 years!
 Glenn also served as vice president of the Big Bald Lake Cottage Association for 3 years.
-Glenn worked as an executive in retail for over 25 years and retired from the corporate world one year ago and has just recently assisted Andy Staszak in the organization of the now Annual BCC Charity Golf Tournament!
+Glenn worked as an executive in retail for over 25 years and retired from the corporate world in 2016 and works with Andy Staszak and Judy McWhirter in the organization of the Annual BCC Charity Golf Tournament!

 Jasmine Murray, Director